PhineasPhreak/dotfiles/configs/vscode/README.md

     // Controls whether words are overwritten when accepting completions "editor.suggest.insertMode": "replace",

+    // Controls the cursor style
+    "editor.cursorStyle": "line",

+    // Controls the width of the cursor when "editor.cursorStyle" is set to "line" "editor.cursorWidth": 3,

     // Controls whether suggestions should be accepted on commit characters "editor.acceptSuggestionOnCommitCharacter": false,